Nabil Maleh: Documentaries

 Along with the harsh films, Nabil Maleh was working on a number of documentaries that were expressing different issues in Gulf countries.
 The documentary A Bedouin Day (1981) could be the best example of Mr. Maleh's close familiarity with the outside world, and the speed with which he responded to different events.
 A Bedouin Day is a response to the West's portrayal of Arab people.
 The documentary shows how difficult life is for Bedouins.
 The Holy Crystal (2008) is a short 26-minute documentary describing Syrian society consisting of Muslim and Christian people.
 Documentary describes how such a neighborhood influence Syrian economic and cultural life.
 The theme of relationships between Muslim and Christian people in Syria was close to Nabil Maleh.
 In the same year, 2008, the director was also inspired to film Damascene Bouquet that lasted for 13 minutes.
 In this short documentary there is a lot of meaning.
-Documentary describes rare event that took place in 2006: Christmas coincided with Muslim Eid.
+The documentary describes a rare event that took place in 2006: Christmas coincided with Muslim Eid.
 These are the main celebrations in both religions, and Nabil Maleh demonstrated how two communities were working together in order to celebrate.
 While the West was trying to portray Arab communities negatively, Nabil Maleh was trying to bring to light the truth over religion question.